National Dissertation Day

 Observing National Dissertation Day

 The logical way to celebrate this holiday is by taking the time to at least begin the completion of your dissertation.
-It’s estimated that the dissertation process costs approximately $40,000 per year, so it doesn’t make a whole lot of sense to put it off for several years.
-Everyone should get their dissertations completed so they can earn up to $20,000 more a year than they otherwise would with just a master’s degree.
+The dissertation process is estimated to cost approximately $40,000 per year, so it doesn’t make much sense to put it off for several years.
+Everyone should complete their dissertations to potentially earn up to $20,000 more a year than they otherwise would with just a master’s degree.

 When is it?